 The hotel has a lot to offer families, starting with the free hotel-run mini and junior clubs for kids aged four to eight and nine to 12.
 The clubs run from 9.30am to 12pm, 3pm to 6.30pm and, unlike most clubs, they also run in the evenings from 8.30 to 10pm so parents can have a little holiday date night!

 The hotel's entertainment team also organise daily activities and shows at scheduled (day)times throughout the week.
-Kids will also love the bright and bustling playroom, with a huge array of toys and games to keep them occupied.
+Kids will also love the bright and bustling playroom, with a huge array of toys and games and even an entire games room to keep them occupied.
 It's a very family friendly place.

 Official rating: ***